-- Effectiveness of your app development team on finding and fixing the defects.
-Direct costs of defects affect your bottom line, like the actual cost of fixing the defects from testing process, cost of fixing and verifying crash reports coming from the market, and lost customer acquisition costs (CPI) and lost lifetime value of the customers (LTV, affecting top-line)
+- The effectiveness of your app development team on finding and fixing the defects.
+Direct costs of defects affect your bottom line, like the actual cost of fixing the defects from the testing process, cost of fixing and verifying crash reports coming from the market, and lost customer acquisition costs (CPI) and lost lifetime value of the customers (LTV, affecting top-line)

-- Productivity of your QA.
+- The productivity of your QA.
 This is the most obvious one affecting your bottom line.
 You can compare your costs of manual testing efforts to cost on test automation tooling & automation costs.

 Effectiveness tells how efficiently the development team finds defects, fix them and verify the fixes.
 The cost of finding and fixing bugs is the Number 1 cost driver in the app development.
 Effectiveness is easy to neglect as a cost driver, but when you put your figures brutally honestly on the table, you will find that it is consuming a lot of developers’ time as well result in lost revenue and lost customers.

 - Instant feedback on defects.
-This is widely documented benefit of agile practices like continuous integration and continuous testing.
-Mobile development brings the additional dimension with automating the process on real devices your end users are using From developers point of the instant feedback on defects increases the productivity dramatically, since you still have the code you touched fresh in your mind.
+This is widely documented the benefit of agile practices like continuous integration and continuous testing.
+Mobile development brings the added dimension with automating the process on real devices your end users are using From a developer’s point of the instant feedback on defects increases the productivity dramatically, since you still have the code you touched fresh in your mind.
 Who remembers what you had for lunch 2 weeks ago vs. today.

 - Effectiveness in defect finding prior the release will lead to fewer field failures.
-Crittercism’s (the mobile app performance company) research shows that average crash rates is as high as 4.4% for Games, 1.8% for Media, Photo and Video apps, 1.4% for News, Sports & Entertainment apps, 1.2% for Business apps, 0.6% for Social apps and 0.4% for e-commerce apps.
-For example a mobile video app with 50000 monthly active users, will receive on average 900 crash reports monthly.
+Stats show that average crash rates are as high as 4.4% for Games, 1.8% for Media, Photo and Video apps, 1.4% for News, Sports & Entertainment apps, 1.2% for Business apps, 0.6% for Social apps and 0.4% for e-commerce apps.
+For example, a mobile video app with 50000 monthly active users, will receive on average 900 crash reports monthly.
 If you have 3 main apps in the market, that would be 2700 crashes per month.
 If the analysis-fix-verification takes around 1h, the cost is huge.
-Proactive testing on real devices before the release will improve development effectiveness by factor of 2-4.
-Post launch monitoring is naturally still crucial, but you better not be in reactive mode what come to defect finding, or it will cost you a lot.
+Proactive testing on real devices before the release will improve development effectiveness by a factor of 2-4.
+Post-launch monitoring is naturally still crucial, but you better not be in reactive mode what comes to defect finding, or it will cost you a lot.

 - Lost CPI and LTV.
 You know how much each install costs you, and you probably are aware of the LTV of your users.
 If your app fails after a release it is highly likely that you will lose both the CPI as well as LTV of that user/all users using the device model.
 Plug in your CPI + LTV for each crash coming from the field to understand the impact of the failures coming from the field.

-Manual testing is not agile, and it is not an answer for these 3 aspects.
+Manual testing is not agile, and it is not an answer to these 3 aspects.
 You do not get instant feedback.
-If you want to test your app manually on top 50-100 devices for example, the cost of doing that bi-weekly or even monthly is high, and practically impossible.
+If you want to test your app manually on top 50-100 devices for example, the cost of doing that bi-weekly or even monthly is high and practically impossible.
 You should do it daily or nightly.